Galaxy Underdensities Host the Clearest IGM Ly$\alpha$ Transmission and Indicate Anisotropic Reionization: Results

 We compare our observed O3E counts to expectations from published luminosity functions.
 Each NIRCam field probes a comoving volume of approximately $1.2 \times 10^5~\mathrm{cMpc}^3$ over $z = 5.3$ to 6.1 \footnote{We only consider regions with completeness greater than 0.}.
 Convolving the \citet{matthee_eiger_2023} [O\,\textsc{iii}] luminosity function (O3LF) with our median completeness curve and luminosity threshold ($\log L_{5008} > 42.1$) yields a predicted count of $106.4^{+38.7}_{-38.7}$ emitters per field.
 In comparison, the FRESCO-based O3LF at $z \sim 7.1$ from \citet{meyer_jwst_2024} predicts $34.0^{+56.6}_{-34.0}$.
 Our observed values, 28 and 30 emitters in J359 and J1306 respectively, are consistent with the Meyer et al. prediction but fall below the Matthee et al. estimate, which is based on the J0100 field known to host a luminous QSO and giant galaxy overdensities.

 Focusing on the most transmissive IGM regions, defined by the NB816 redshift interval spanning approximately $1.4 \times 10^4~\mathrm{cMpc}^3$, we detect only two emitters per field.
-This is lower than the expected number of $\sim 3.5$ from the field average.
-This is also significantly lower than the $12.4^{+4.5}_{-4.5}$ and $4.0^{+6.6}_{-4.0}$ emitters expected from the \citet{matthee_eiger_2023} and \citet{meyer_jwst_2024} luminosity functions, respectively, under the same luminosity threshold.
+This is lower than the expected number of $\sim 3.5$ from the field average, with an uncertainty of $\pm 2.1$ when combining Poisson noise and a 0.30 fractional cosmic variance estimated from mock sightlines (1$\sigma$; see Section~\ref{sec:simulation}).
+Considering both fields together, we detect four emitters in total, compared to an expectation of $\sim 7.0 \pm 3.0$ under the same assumptions, placing the observed value at the lower bound of the 1$\sigma$ range.
+Therefore, for the combined J359/J1306 sample we infer $\Sigma_{\rm gal}/\langle\Sigma_{\rm gal}\rangle = 0.57 \pm 0.245$ (1$\sigma$), which we show in the Ly$\alpha$ opacity--galaxy density relation in Figure~\ref{fig:tau_density}.
+This is also lower than the $12.4^{+4.5}_{-4.5}$ and $4.0^{+6.6}_{-4.0}$ emitters expected from the \citet{matthee_eiger_2023} and \citet{meyer_jwst_2024} luminosity functions, respectively, under the same luminosity threshold after correcting for our survey completeness.
 The resulting emitter density in the peak transmission zones is therefore approximately half of the field-wide mean, and even more strongly suppressed compared to either luminosity function, including the higher-redshift $z \sim 7$ case.
 This underdensity further supports the interpretation that these exceptionally transmissive sightlines trace galaxy-sparse regions.

 We also identify a striking overdensity at $z = 5.78$, composed of 12 O3Es.
 These galaxies are coincident in the redshift space with high-ionization metal absorbers, including Si\,\textsc{iv} and C\,\textsc{iv}, detected in the QSO absorption spectra from the XQR-30 survey \citep[see Appendix~\ref{sec:metal};][]{davies_xqr-30_2023}.
 The column densities $\log N_\mathrm{Si\,IV} = 12.68$ and $\log N_\mathrm{C\,IV} = 13.26$ suggest highly ionized and enriched gas, potentially in the circum-galactic medium of an intervening galaxy, likely maintained by local sources of ionizing radiation.
 Moreover, the $z = 5.78$ overdensity lies approximately $23~\mathrm{cMpc}/h$ along the line of sight from the blue end of the NB816 transmission window ($z \sim 5.7$), exceeding the ionizing photon mean free path at this redshift ($\lambda_{\mathrm{mfp}} \sim 12~\mathrm{cMpc}/h$).
 It is therefore unlikely to be the dominant cause of the enhanced Ly$\alpha$ transmission.